sbalsom/astrology-api/README.md

 /api/v1/publications/
 ```

+Accessing any of these endpoints will return a paginated index, with 25 items per page.
+In other words `/api/v1/horoscopes` is the same as `/api/v1/horoscopes?page=1`.
+Both will return the most recent 25 horoscopes that were added to the database.
+To access the next 25, simply change the page number.

+Along with the page number, each model responds to queries which are documented in this table :

+Horoscope
+- range_in_days ... dailies = 1, weeklies = 7, monthlies = 30
+- word_count ...
+- mood ...

+Author
+- full_name

+Publication
+- name

-And a single instance of an author, pulication, or horoscope can be viewed by its id :
+A single instance of an author, publication, or horoscope can be viewed by adding its id to the path:

 ```
 /api/v1/horoscopes/:id